 Astra also provides:

 - Pre-built WooCommerce templates

 - Header and footer design options

 Price: There is a free version of Astra available in the WordPress Theme Directory.
-To access all of its features, you’ll need a premium license, which starts at $47 per year or $249 for lifetime updates and support.
+To access all of its features, you’ll need a premium license, which starts at $49 per year.

 When it comes to deep integration with WooCommerce, you can’t get any better than Storefront.
 As the official theme for WooCommerce, it’s always up-to-date and compatible with the latest version of the plugin.